 We found 4 ear, nose and throat specialists near Fort Pierce, FL.

-Dr. Richard Allen's medical specialty is otolaryngic allergy.
-Dr. Allen has received a 4.0 out of 5 star rating by his patients.
-He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Richard Allen is a physician who specializes in otolaryngic allergy.
 He attended medical school at the University of Virginia School of Medicine.
+On average, patients gave Dr. Allen a rating of 4.0 stars out of 5.
+He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Conditions / Treatments

 Medicare Patient Ethnicity